 As you learn to live impeccably, you learn to surf the waves of inner conflict without getting caught up in the tsunami.

-Now that you’ve simplified your outer and inner realms and increased your self-awareness, it’s time to identify and release the more subtle tricks we play on ourselves.
+Now that you’ve simplified your outer and inner realms and increased your self-awareness, it’s time to identify the more subtle tricks we play on ourselves.

 Is fear clouding your vision?

-If your life chaos stems from a dread of failure, then you need to examine your feelings.
+If your life chaos stems from the dread of failure, then you need to examine your feelings.